 "Yes.
 Dokuk is fine.
 He is with the other hunters.
 I saw him briefly and he told me that father is fine.
 And Nibamaz.
 And Kozik and Ingwabi."

 She sidled closer to her brother.

 They looked around.

 Neither sure what to do next.

-Most of the encampment seemed to directed its attention on Uta and the nesibindi.
+Most of the encampment directed its attention on Uta and the nesibindi, who had joined with the throng surrounding Kafila and Ingwe.